 In some cases, the insurance company that represents the trucking firm will visit the scene of the crash and collect information.
 They will often take photos and statements from witnesses.
 Their claims adjusters are trained to focus on information that limits their liability.
 They will often seek to obtain the statement of the injured party.
-Do not give a statement to the trucking companies insurance company without first consulting a qualified attorney.
+Do not give a statement to the trucking company’s insurance company without first consulting qualified truck accident lawyers.

 Trucking Company Investigation

 The corporation that owns and operates the truck will often send their lawyers to the scene of trucking accidents.
 They may collect evidence at the scene.
 Their job is to protect the trucking company from liability.
-Do not give a statement to the trucking companies lawyers without first consulting a qualified attorney.
+Do not give a statement to the trucking companies lawyers without first consulting with your own legal team.